Contents

 During dissolution and winding-up, it is critical that former partners are stripped of their rights and powers within the GbR.
 All partners then carry out the GbR’s management together.

-When the partnership’s debts have been paid and all pending transactions are concluded, the partners may then reimburse their capital contributions (§ 733 BGB).
+When the partnership’s debts have been paid and all pending transactions are concluded, the partners may reimburse their capital contributions (§ 733 BGB).
 The repayment amounts must equal the amount that was initially contributed.
 If a surplus remains after repayment, the partners can divide the remaining profit among themselves proportionately to their shares (§ 734 BGB).
 If losses remain, however, such as liabilities towards third parties, all partners are obligated to pay in their shares of the losses (subsequent contributions, § 735 BGB).

-GbR Contracts: Summary
+GbR Contracts: Conclusion

 The contract will also regulate sensible task assignments and define the partners’ internal relationships.
 You can determine how the GbR’s management will be defined and what powers you will grant it.
 The contract will document the GbR partners’ contributions and assign them value.
 It will determine profit and loss shares based on what services the partners offer and which responsibilities they will take on when it comes to establishing the GbR and its day-to-day operations.